 Legendarily a palace in heaven, Jaisalmer Fort is singular nationwide.
 Unlike Delhi's Red Fort, Agra's namesake fort, and Meherangarh Fort in Jodhpur, this fort remains in use and houses thousands of citizens.
 The towering gates are open 24/7 without an admission charge.
 Weren't it for the crisscross electric wires and water supply pipelines, you must've thought you have traveled back through centuries?

-Walking through the Fort is like reading a history book, where the bread-and-butter colonial architecture is barely seen and India's native culture encounters its desert Islamic counterpart, forming a West Indian custom unique to Jaisalmer.
+Walking through the Fort is like reading a history book, where the bread-and-butter colonial architecture is barely seen, and India's native culture encounters its desert Islamic counterpart, forming a West Indian custom unique to Jaisalmer.
 This is a showcase for the ultimate beauty of arcades and hollowed-out architecture.

 The narrow, crisscross alleyways inside have made the Fort a labyrinth.
 Following our guide, we walk through the most classical route and pass by rope-jumping girls, clothes-airing matrons, and takeaway deliverers, all in technicolor outfits, which constitute a stark contrast to the monochromatic gold of the old town.
 Under the shining sun, the guide leads us into a peculiar gate--- the Wind Gate ( Hawa Pol ).
 In ancient times, brilliant architects took full advantage of Jaisalmer's invariable wind direction and introduced cross ventilation as a cooling system against the outside heat waves; they were even considerate enough to have equipped the place with several stone stools for passers-by.
 Having taken a brief respite, we feel so refreshed as the summer breeze drives away our heat-related dysphoria and angst.